Completions

 • Enterprise demographic segmentation (ESRI Tapestry, Experian Mosaic, Claritas PRIZM, Acxiom Personicx)

 Built for marketing-research and site-selection teams.
 Seat-based access.
-Data lives in the planner's laptop; never reaches the marketing stack.
+The data lives on the planner's laptop and never reaches your marketing stack.

-• Geospatial + foot-traffic (SafeGraph/Veraset, Foursquare Places, Placer.ai)
+• Geospatial and foot traffic (SafeGraph, Veraset, Foursquare Places, Placer.ai)

-Augments demographic data with movement patterns.
+Adds movement patterns to demographic data.
 Same broken last-mile to marketing content as the enterprise platforms.

-• Developer-API tier (Geocodio, Demographics.io, Census API wrappers)
+• Developer-tier APIs (Geocodio, Demographics.io, Census API wrappers)

-Lighter-weight integration; less segmentation depth.
-Still requires custom per-location aggregation.
+Lighter-weight integration with less segmentation depth.
+Still requires per-location aggregation work.

-• DIY (Census Bureau API + Python pandas + custom aggregation)
+• Build it in-house (Census API + Python + custom aggregation)

-Requires data-engineering capacity that the typical multi-location operator does not have.
+Requires data-engineering capacity the typical multi-location operator does not have.
+New segmentation sources mean new integration projects.

 What changes when this is an agent skill

-The Completions demographic-data skill normalizes across every relevant source — Census Bureau ACS (free, canonical), ESRI Tapestry / Business Analyst (if licensed, wrapped into canonical schema), Experian Mosaic, Claritas PRIZM, Acxiom Personicx (same wrapping), plus foot-traffic sources SafeGraph / Veraset, Foursquare Places, Placer.ai where licensed.
+Combines across every relevant source — Census Bureau ACS (free baseline), ESRI Tapestry / Business Analyst (if licensed), Experian Mosaic, Claritas PRIZM, Acxiom Personicx (same), plus foot-traffic sources SafeGraph, Veraset, Foursquare Places, and Placer.ai where licensed — into one demographic profile per location.

-Per-vertical demographic schema surfaces what each operator-type uses.
-Healthcare networks get age-band plus chronic-condition prevalence.
-Financial advisors get net-worth proxy plus household-stage signals.
-Restaurants surface family composition plus median income.
-Multi-language markets get language-distribution and bilingual-preference signals.
+Industry-specific dimensions surface what each operator type uses.
+Healthcare networks get age bands plus chronic-condition prevalence.
+Financial advisors get net-worth signals plus household-stage.
+Restaurants get family composition plus median income.
+Multi-language markets get language distribution and bilingual preference.

-Foundation-skill pricing positions $2-4k/mo paired with the master-record rental — well below enterprise demographic platforms ($10-200k/yr) and integrates cleanly with the licenses you already hold.
+Sits well below enterprise demographic platforms ($10,000 to $200,000/year) and integrates cleanly with the licenses you already hold.

 Agents that include this skill